mozman/ezdxf/docs/source/tutorials/getting_data.rst

 .. _entity queries:

-Retrieve Entities by Query Language
+Retrieve entities by query language
 -----------------------------------

 Inspired by the `jQuery <http://www.jquery.com>`_ framework, `ezdxf` provides a flexible query language for DXF